asika32764/bigint-utils/README.md

 - `uint8ToBigint(num, true)`
 - `uint8ToBigintWithNegative(num)`

-to inverse the Uint8Array to you can get negative bigint back.
+to inverse the Uint8Array so you can get negative bigint back.

 | Function | Type |
 | ---------- | ---------- |